-- Standard benefits under both Plan G (1) and Plan N (1) apply, as outlined in the respective plan letters, although coverage for some medical treatments, such as hospitalization, is restricted to those provided by providers inside the respective plans’ networks.
+- Standard benefits from both Plan G (1) and Plan N (1) apply, as described in the plans’ letters.
+However, coverage for some medical treatments, such as hospitalization, is limited to those given by providers in the plans’ networks.

-- Calculations were made for a healthy female nonsmoker residing in Dallas, Illinois, and North Carolina’s Charlotte.
+- Calculations were made for a healthy female nonsmoker residing in Dallas, Illinois, and Charlotte, North Carolina.